fslvrse/sunnytrip/README.md

 ## Project Overview

-SunnyTrip is a web-based application designed to [briefly describe the purpose of your app, e.g., "help users plan trips easily with interactive tools and guides."].
+SunnyTrip is a web-based application.

 ## Features